Prilosec delayed-release capsulesPronunciation

 Brand Name: Prilosec

-Prilosec delayed-release capsules is used for:
+Prilosec delayed-release capsules are used for:

 Treating heartburn or irritation of the esophagus caused by gastroesophageal reflux disease (GERD).
 It may also be used for short-term treatment of ulcers of the stomach or small intestine.
 It may also be used with certain antibiotics to treat ulcers of the small intestine and to help prevent them from coming back.
 It may also be used to treat conditions that cause your body to make too much stomach acid (eg, Zollinger-Ellison syndrome).
 It may also be used for other conditions as determined by your doctor.